nerdyprojectslol/safetytest/README.md

 A: It started as a fun project.
 I was bored one day so I couldn't help myself not to do something productive, as well as to advance my HTML skills.
 It was only when I showed it to the rest of cabinet and the leads that I thought that this might have been a real thing that we could have done.
-I believe, so far on the day that I am making this (9/3/22), this took a cumulative 6 days of time, spread over about 2 weeks.
+I believe, so far on the day that I am making this (9/19/22), this took a cumulative 6 days of time, spread over about 4 weeks.
 It was mainly because I was bored, but it did become a real thing that did happen.

+      Q: How does this work?

+A: Good question.
+The safety test is a set of questions stored in a JSON file (If I gave you access, you should be able to see it).
+These questions also hold answer values.
+This gets transfered over securely to a JS file which will be randomized and printed onto the page as HTML.
+It takes a while to even think of this, let alone code so I appreciate it if you are reading this at all.
+After the test is submitted, the test (Uncharted, but what my hope is.) takes the keys from local storage about the name submitted in the index/home page and the team name and puts them on a google sheet.
+It also takes the score (out of 16) and puts it on a sheet next to them.
+There's more, but thats the simplest version I can give without this being too long and wasting my time.
+I need to go to sleep.

 Anyway, that's it for me.
 I need to go code now.
 If you are reading this.
 I hope you have a great day (evening? morning? whatever). :))